caproni-ghibli/Caproni/README.md

 ```feature``` branches are used to develop new features for the upcoming or a distant future release.

 ```release``` branches support preparation of a new production release.
-hotfix branches are used to quickly patch production releases

 ```hotfix``` branches are very much like release branches in that they are also meant to prepare for a new production release, albeit unplanned.
 They arise from the necessity to act immediately upon an undesired state of a live production version.